 Projects for these roadways are included within the 2045 MTP/SCS and are included in the Project List (Appendix C).
-The 2045 MTP/SCS provides over \$3.0 billion for highway investments and almost \$4.0 billion for local streets and roads.
+The 2045 MTP/SCS provides \$3.5 billion for highway investments and \$4.0 billion for local streets and roads.
+The majority of the roadway funding is for operations and maintenance.
 Overall, 42% of the region's local streets and roads projects include bike and pedestrian improvements, representing \$1 billion in local streets and roads funding.